Gluteal injury facts

 - Is the patient taking blood thinners?
 Gluteal injuries may have significant bleeding in these patients.

 - Is there any numbness or tingling or pain that radiates down the leg?
-The care provider may check for sciatic nerve inflammation and the cause of gluteal or buttock pain.
+The health care professional may check for sciatic nerve inflammation and the cause of gluteal or buttock pain.

 - Has there been any issue with the ability to urinate or have a bowel movement?
 Acute changes in bowel or bladder function are associated with potential spinal cord injury, like cauda equina syndrome, a medical emergency.